resola-ai/jobs/qa/readme.md

 ## Requirements

 - +5 years proven work experience as a Senior Quality Assurance Engineer
-- Communicate clearly and effectively at all levels in English
 - Strong knowledge of software QA methodologies, tools and processes
 - Experience in writing clear, concise and comprehensive test plans and test cases
-- Hands-on experience with both white box and black box testing
+- Experience with both white box and black box testing
-- Hands-on experience with automated testing tools
+- Experience with automated testing tools
 - Experience working in an Agile/Scrum development process
 - Experience with performance and/or security testing is a plus
+- Communicate clearly and effectively at all levels in English
-- Excellent communication and teamwork skills
+- Excellent communication skills and can collaborate effectively with stakeholders at different levels of seniority.
 - Great attention to detail
 - Organizational skills

 ## Nice to have

 - Familiarity with SQL and programming
-- Can communicate in Japanese with our internal team
+- Can communicate in Japanese with our internal teams
-- Experience testing SaaS products and services
+- Experience developing and operating SaaS products and services
 - Familiarity with AWS services

 ## Why it would be awesome to work with us

-- We are a distributed team in a multi cultural environment 40+ engineers from 9 nationalities
+- We are a distributed team in a multi cultural environment 45+ engineers from 9 nationalities
-- 60% engineers from Vietnam
 - 5 SaaS products in production
 - Mix of on-site(40%) and remote (60%)
 - Only work from Mon-Fri